One of the most exciting features in Google Ads is a tool called Google Reach Planner.

 Well, that is very easy to do in Google Reach Planner.

-There are almost endless variations you can test.
+There are almost endless variations that you can test

 Currently, this option is only available for Vietnam and Japan (Chukyo, Kansai and Kanto; separately for Kansai and Kanto).

-As Google adds new TV markets, brands and agencies will have another data point to make the right decision when it comes to budget allocation across TV and digital.
+As Google adds new TV markets, brands and agencies will have another valuable data point, which will help them in making the right decision regarding budget allocation across TV and digital.

-In order to fully demonstrate the capabilities of Google Reach Planner, we have created a concise deep dive.
+In order to fully demonstrate the capabilities of Google Reach Planner, we have created this article.

 Starting up Google Reach Planner